raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Using any material created by this spell as another spell's material component causes that spell to fail.

 ***At Higher Levels***.
-When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.
+When you cast this spell using a spell slot of 6th level or higher, the cube increases by 1.5m for each slot level above 5th.

 #### Cure Wounds